NBAF-color-lockup

 Are any meals provided during the Symposium?

-Symposium organizers are in the planning stage of the March 10 welcome reception.
+On March 10, the welcome reception will have hors d'oeuvres.
 On March 11 & 12, lunch and two coffee breaks will be provided during the Symposium.
 On March 13, a morning coffee break will be offered.

 What is the dress code for the Symposium?